7RU7H/CTFs/HackTheBox/Retired-Machines/Object/Object-Helped-Through.md

 With all the standard recon scannning done ahead of time I am more following along adding to my other beyond roots.
 ![](rootweb.png)

+#### Azure Comment

+In Azure Vnet for a hosting the resource of a webserver for public access would be split with load balancers for scale sets and another for resource on a subnet that is private, unless Kubernetes is used.

+#### Back To Box

 Add the hostname to /etc/hosts
 ```bash
 echo "10.129.96.147 object.htb" | sudo tee -a /etc/hosts